microsoft/ignite-learning-paths/mod/mod20/outline.md

 - Show the new collection in CosmosDB
 - Give a quick tour of CosmosDB, replicate data globally
 - Go back to the website, refresh
-- Show the new connection string
+- Show the new connection string in the debug header
 - Go to the cart
 - Go to CosmosDB data explorer
 - Add a new document (see commands.md)